 First Reading: Acts 14: 21-27

-22 Confirming the souls of the disciples, and exhorting them to continue in the faith: and that through many tribulations we must enter into the kingdom of God.
+22 There they strengthened the souls of the disciples and encouraged them to continue in the faith, saying, “It is through many persecutions that we must enter the kingdom of God.”

-27 And when they were come, and had assembled the church, they related what great things God had done with them, and how he had opened the door of faith to the Gentiles.
+27 When they arrived, they called the church together and related all that God had done with them and how he had opened a door of faith for the gentiles.

 Second Reading: Revelation 21: 1-5a

 1Then I saw “a new heaven and a new earth,” for the first heaven and the first earth had passed away, and there was no longer any sea.

 This event would be like no other, ever imagined by any human mind!
 No Expo, No Olympics, and No other great pageantry could ever be any match at all to this New World!
 Behold, it has started to unfold before our eyes, may we have the courage to ‘see’!

 5 He who was seated on the throne said, “I am making everything new!”
 Then he said, “Write this down, for these words are trustworthy and true.”

 The persecutions we may face today provide us a channel to pass through his gates!
 It is the Lord’s Word, which is Truth.

 Do we not hear the drums roll already?
 He Comes.